 Opening hours: Closed on Monday, Tuesday to Sunday 09:30 ~ 18:00

 Tickets: Free of charge for under 18 years old, free of charge for the first Sunday of each month

 Wednesday and Friday are relatively less crowded.
-You can first online purchase tickets, entrance C can be preferred admission.
+You can purchase tickets online for entrance C, preferred admission.

-Osaka Museum of Art in front of the newsstand also has tickets and museum pass can also be given priority from the entrance C admission.
+Osaka Museum of Art, in front of the newsstand, also has tickets and a museum pass can also be given priority from the entrance C admission.